On a generalization of monomial groups: Normal subgroups of almost monomial groups

 \section{Normal subgroups of almost monomial groups}

 Let $G$ be a finite group and $N\unlhd G$ a normal subgroup.
 In general, if $G$ is monomial, then $N$ is not necessarily monomial, an example being provided independently by E. C. Dade \cite{dade} and R. van der Waall \cite{waall}, with order $2^9\cdot 7$.
 A similar fact is true in the almost monomial case.
-For example, the group $S_6$ is almost monomial, but $N:=A_6\unlhd S_6$ is not almost monomial.
+For example, the group $\SS_6$ is almost monomial, but $N:=\AA_6\unlhd \SS_6$ is not almost monomial.

 On the other hand, if $N\unlhd G$ is a normal Hall subgroup, that is $(|G:N|,|N|)=1$, Dornhoff \cite{dorn} proved that if $G$ is monomial then $N$ is also monomial.
 It is natural to ask the following question: If $G$ is almost monomial and $N\unlhd G$ is Hall, is then $N$ almost monomial?
 Our computer experiments in GAP \cite{gap} show that this statement is false, in general; see Section $6$.

-In order to construct such example, we search for a group $N$ of odd order, that is not almost monomial, and we extend it to a group $G$ with $[G:N]=2$, which might be almost monomial.
+In order to construct such examples, we search for a group $N$ of odd order, that is not almost monomial, and we extend it to a group $G$ with $[G:N]=2$, which might be almost monomial.
 We consider the following list of finite groups from the Small Groups library of GAP \cite{gap}, with the property that they have odd orders and are not normally monomial, see \cite[Page 104]{punjab}:

 All the groups in the above list are not almost monomial, with the exceptions of the second and the third, which are monomial.
 We choose $N$ to be one of the following groups: SmallGroup(375,2), SmallGroup(1125,3), SmallGroup(1215,68), SmallGroup(1875,18), SmallGroup(1875,19).
-Then, we can find $G:=N \rtimes C_2$ a non-trivial semidirect product of $N$ with $C_2=$ the cyclic group of order $2$, such that $G$ is almost monomial.
+Then, we can find $G:=N \rtimes \CC_2$ a non-trivial semidirect product of $N$ with $\CC_2=$ the cyclic group of order $2$, such that $G$ is almost monomial.

 In the following, given $G$ an almost monomial group and $N\unlhd G$ a normal subgroup, we will give a sufficient condition for $N$ to be almost monomial.
 But first, we need two lemmas:

 \begin{lema}(\cite[Problem (5.2)]{isaac}) If $N \unlhd G$, $H\leqslant G$ and $\varphi$ is a character of $H$, then \end{lema}